iftekmahmud/iftekmahmud.github.io/blog/tactical-warfare-research/jamming/README.md

 # Military Jamming Tactics

-In modern warfare, controlling the electromagnetic spectrum (EMS) can be as decisive as any physical weapon.
-Military jamming is a key tactic in electronic warfare (EW), using radio frequency (RF) signals to disrupt enemy communications, radar, and navigation systems like GPS.
+In modern warfare, controlling the electromagnetic spectrum can be as decisive as any physical weapon.
+Military jamming is a key tactic in electronic warfare, using radio frequency (RF) signals to disrupt enemy communications, radar, and navigation systems like GPS.
 As a security researcher, I've seen how jamming can shift the balance of power, from blinding enemy radar to grounding drones.

 ## Jamming Overview